 Gray: Gray has been a popular color for 2013 and doesn’t show signs of slowing down within the new year.
 The great thing about this hue is that is can be changed to coincide with a variety of design schemes.
 For instance, if you favor color, you can use a gray with blue or green tones.
 If your decor is warmer, add brown to the mix.

 Purple: Whether the look you are going for is grand or subdued, purple is a great choice.
-The key to exuding maturity while using purple is to stay away from a pastel color, and opt for a shade with gray or brown undertones, such as warm mauve.
+Staying away from a pastel color, and opting for a shade with gray or brown undertones, such as warm mauve curtains, is the key to exuding maturity while using purple.

 Seafoam green: “Add some green to soft blue and you get a wonderful watery hue that has a spa-like feel,” Ott tells the website.
 Even if your home is not located near the coast, bring this beach-like feel to your bedroom or living room.